-Doctor of Philosophy in Biomedical Sciences: Cancer Biology Track

-Department of Biochemistry & Cancer Biology
+Doctor of Philosophy in Biomedical Science: Cancer Biology Track Department of Biochemistry & Cancer Biology

-William A. Maltese, Ph.D., chair

-Kandace Williams, Ph.D., track director
+William A. Maltese, Ph.D., chair Randall J. Ruch, Ph.D., MPH, track director

-The Cancer Biology track within the PhD and MSBS. in Biomedical Sciences program at the University of Toledo fosters young scientists to become cutting-edge researchers who understand the molecular genetic basis of cancer and to develop better therapies for the many forms of cancer.
+The Cancer Biology track within the Ph.D. and M.S. in Biomedical Science program at the University of Toledo fosters young scientists to become cutting-edge researchers who understand the molecular genetic basis of cancer and to develop better therapies for the disease.
 Students in the Cancer Biology track develop scientific thinking and laboratory skills to approach cancer research questions in ways that will best lead to success.
 Graduates of the Cancer Biology program move on to become successful scientists and leaders in academic, government, and industrial research settings.

-Cancer Biology PhD and MSBS students enroll in a first-year core curriculum that is designed to provide a foundation of knowledge for cutting edge research.
+Cancer Biology Ph.D. and M.S. students enroll in a first-year core curriculum that is designed to provide a foundation of knowledge for cutting edge research.
 The first-year curriculum provides students with a comprehensive overview of molecular and cellular biology, systems pathophysiology, modern research methodology, and statistical analysis.
 In addition, students complete laboratory rotations during the first two semesters to identify a Cancer Biology major advisor and laboratory for their thesis or dissertation research project.
-PhD students complete three rotations and then may join a Cancer Biology laboratory after the spring semester of their first year.
-MSBS students complete one rotation and may join a lab the beginning of spring semester of the first year.
+Ph.D. students complete three rotations and then may join a Cancer Biology laboratory after the Spring semester of their first year.
+M.S. students complete one rotation and may join a lab the beginning of Spring semester of the first year.
 In year two and beyond, students take advanced courses, journal clubs, and seminars in Cancer Biology, but primarily focus on their thesis or dissertation research.
-Doctoral students in good academic standing may be supported financially by a tuition scholarship and stipend during their academic training.
-This financial assistance does not require the student to be a Teaching Assistant for undergraduates, thus enabling the student to more fully concentrate on his/her graduate program.
+Students in good academic standing may be supported financially by a full tuition scholarship and stipend during their academic training.
+This financial assistance does not require the student to be a Teaching Associate for undergraduates, thus enabling the student to more fully concentrate on his/her graduate program.
 However, teaching experiences can be arranged if a student desires that.
-Cancer Biology PhD students generally complete the degree in approximately five years, whereas MSBS students average about 2.5 years.
+Cancer Biology Ph.D. students generally complete the degree in approximately five years, whereas M.S. students average about 2.5 years.

-Most faculty members in the Cancer Biology track are the Department of Biochemistry and Cancer Biology in the College of Medicine & Life Sciences at the University of Toledo.
-Other faculty of other departments within the College of Medicine & Life Sciences or other colleges of the University.
+Most faculty in the Cancer Biology track are members of the Department of Biochemistry and Cancer Biology in the College of Medicine at the University of Toledo.
+Other faculty are members of other departments within the College of Medicine or other colleges of the university.
 The laboratory facilities and shared equipment utilized by Cancer Biology faculty are state of the art.